by Rhys Southan & Michael Bluejay

 How to Not Get Hit by Cars Read our guide about how to bicycle safely.

 Fan Mail Splendid!
 I have been commuting to work year round for several years, and have come to many of the same conclusions you have.
 You put things very clearly, and there are a few points I hadn't thought of--thank you!
 I'm going to pass this info around. --Ron Grosslein, Amherst, MA I would like to say that your site is absolutely terrific.
 From the title to the last word, it is logical, sensible, and utterly devoted to what should be every cyclist's number-one priority: avoiding death and injury.
 Way to go! -- Phil Hickey, Boulder, CO I'm saved!
 I have got to tell all my friends about this site!
 (Both biking and non-biking.)
 Seriously, great advice and great graphics.
-I am going to try to get our club webmaster to link to you. -- Gerry Maron Carolina Cyclers; Palmetto Cycling Coalition See more fan mail.
-I'm happy to share the information on this site with others at no cost.
+I am going to try to get our club webmaster to link to you. -- Gerry Maron Carolina Cyclers; Palmetto Cycling Coalition I'm happy to share the information on this site with others at no cost.
 Permission to reprint How to Not Get Hit by Cars is given freely, subject to the following provisions:

 The contents of BicycleSafe.com are Copyright ©1998-05 by Michael Bluejay and may not be sold for profit.